ashvardanian/StringZilla/rust/README.md

 - __On (default):__ every tier in the _compile set_ is built, and the best one is chosen _at load_ through a dispatch table — the same model as the precompiled `stringzilla_shared` C library.
   One binary runs optimally on any CPU of the target architecture, at the cost of one indirect call per operation.
-  Two constraints bound the optimism, both expressed in the probes rather than in build-system code: the SVE probes refuse Apple targets outright (no Apple CPU implements SVE, so the kernels could compile but never dispatch), and targets whose built library performs no runtime CPU detection — WebAssembly and OS-less exotica, inferred by compile-probing the header's own `SZ_CAPABILITIES_RUNTIME_DETECTABLE_` — stay within the target description, since no load-time masking exists there.
+  Two constraints bound the optimism, both expressed in the probes rather than in build-system code: the SVE probes refuse Apple targets outright (no Apple CPU implements SVE, so the kernels could compile but never dispatch), and targets whose built library performs no runtime CPU detection — WebAssembly and OS-less exotica, inferred by compile-probing the header's own `STRINGZILLA_HAS_RUNTIME_DETECTION_` — stay within the target description, since no load-time masking exists there.
 - __Off:__ each function is resolved _at compile time_ to the newest tier in the _intersection_ of the compile and run sets — the analog of including the header-only `stringzilla_header` in your own translation unit with `-march` describing the deployment CPU.
   There is no table and no constructor, the unused tiers are dead-code-stripped, and the call goes straight to the kernel.